numaproj/numaflow/docs/user-guide/kustomize/kustomize.md

       to: out
 ```

-You can update it via a patch in a kustomize file.
+You can update the `source` spec via a patch in a kustomize file.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1